 Lifeguards and Good Samaritan Laws

 While lifeguards on duty have a responsibility to rescue swimmers and not cause further harm, off-duty lifeguards can fall under “good Samaritan laws.”
 These laws protect people, especially medical personnel, from being sued if they try to help someone outside their jobs.
+For example, this may apply if they see someone suffer an injury at the most dangerous spot in the hotel.

 Although lifeguards can fall under these provisions, there are some exceptions.
 For example, conscious adults must give consent for lifeguards to help them.
 Lifeguards should also ask parents for consent if they need to rescue a child and the parents are available.